UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 Rice Stats and Trends

-- Rice has one win against the spread in five games this year.
+- Rice has one win against the spread in five games this season.

-- This year, the Owls are winless against the spread when entering a game as an underdog of 17.5 points or more.
+- The Owls have yet to cover the spread this year when underdogs by 17 points or more.

-- Rice's games this season have gone over the total in four out of five opportunities (80%).

-- When Rice records more than 22.3 points, it is 1-1 against the spread and 2-0 overall.
+- Rice is 1-1 against the spread and 2-0 overall when the team puts up more than 22.3 points.

 - This season the Owls have 10 turnovers, two fewer than the Roadrunners have takeaways (12).